 First Steps to Anti-racism

-A spin-off of the Self-awareness workshop, this workshop focuses specifically on racism as experienced by black, Indigenous, and people of color (BIPOC) as well as the much needed practice of anti-racism.
+This workshop focuses specifically on racism as experienced by Black, Indigenous, and people of color (BIPOC) as well as the much needed practice of anti-racism.

 This workshop focuses on: